 EZ Pool Biller fits into that process as complete pool service management software.
 It handles billing, routing, chemical tracking, the mobile app, reports, payroll, QuickBooks integration, and the customer portal, so your records live in one system instead of scattered across notes, texts, and paper forms.
 That matters because legal protection starts with organization.

-A real-world example makes this clear.
+A simple example shows why.
 If a homeowner says the pool turned green after your visit, your service record should show the chemistry check, the chemicals added, and any notes about equipment issues or pre-existing problems.
 If you also have photos and a timestamped visit report, you can show exactly what your technician found and what was done on site.
 That kind of record can settle a dispute before it escalates.

 The Importance of Documenting Service Work